 Attending MW21 Online FAQs

-This year MW21 members will have the opportunity to participate both online and in-person.
+This year MW21 members will have the opportunity to participate online.

 How do I find sessions?

 All MW21 sessions will be listed on the Program Page, which is searchable.
 Click on any given session title to find more details and the link to that live or recorded session.
 You must become a member to access all of the program links.

 Do I need special equipment or accounts with particular platforms to participate?

 You will need a MuseWeb Membership to attend MW21 Online and in-person.
 You will be able to access MW21 Online from any current browser and on most electronic devices.